 Rubbing alcohol is a highly effective and widely used disinfecting agent that kills most types of pathogens in a short time.
 The same is true for hand sanitizing gels containing alcohol as an active ingredient.

 Usually, it’s recommended to use a solution that contains at least 60% alcohol (ethanol or isopropyl alcohol) for disinfecting purposes, however, many studies suggest using products with 70% alcohol (4).

-The problem is, leather is pretty sensitive to alcohol.
-Sometimes it can cause discoloration and other damages.
+The problem with leather is that it’s pretty sensitive to alcohol.
+Sometimes it can cause discoloration and other damage.

 So should you use rubbing alcohol to clean your purse?